In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is critical

 Skepticism is conducive to critical thinking, but that’s not the same as being unwilling to believe.
 Someone we might think of as a vaccine skeptic probably wouldn’t be willing to entertain information that’s inconsistent with their beliefs, but someone taking a critical thinking approach would explore and evaluate the individual merits and weaknesses of different pieces of information and their sources.

-Similarly, someone who’s paranoid (in a non-delusional sense) might be unwilling to believe information unless it’s from specific trusted sources that may be based on personal beliefs, whereas in critical thinking, evaluation of reliability would involve a relatively more objective evaluation of merits and weaknesses.
+Similarly, someone who’s paranoid (in a non-delusional sense) might only be willing to believe information unless from specific sources that are trusted based on personal beliefs, while a critical thinker would evaluate the reliability of sources based on an evaluation of merits and weaknesses.

 Applying critical thinking